tensorflow/tensorflow/tensorflow/g3doc/how_tos/summaries_and_tensorboard/index.md

 # TensorBoard: Visualizing Learning

-The computations you'll use TensorBoard for - like training a massive deep neural network - can be complex and confusing.
+The computations you'll use TensorFlow for - like training a massive deep neural network - can be complex and confusing.
 To make it easier to understand, debug, and optimize TensorFlow programs, we've included a suite of visualization tools called TensorBoard.
 You can use TensorBoard to visualize